Vitamin A for conception, pregnancy, breastfeeding (and life!)

-Visions of orange-colored people aside, deficiency and sub-optimal levels of vitamin A is a real concern in the United States.
-In a survey of over 44,000 people living in the US, 43% of people were consuming inadequate amounts of vitamin A and not meeting the daily recommended intake levels.2
+Rare conditions aside, vitamin A deficiency is a growing concern for almost half of the US population.
+In a survey of over 44,000 people, 43% were not consuming adequate amounts of vitamin A, completely missing the daily recommended intake values.

-Vitamin A is a generic term that refers to fat-soluble compounds found as preformed vitamin A in animal products and as provitamin A carotenoids in fruit and vegetables.
+Vitamin A is a generic term that refers to fat-soluble compounds found as preformed vitamin A in animal products and as provitamin A carotenoids in fruits and vegetables.

-The three most active forms of vitamin A in the body are retinol, retinal, and retinoic acid, and the less active form is beta-carotene.4 Dietary supplements usually contain the active forms, retinyl acetate or retinyl palmitate (preformed vitamin A), beta-carotene (provitamin A), or a combination of preformed and provitamin A.
+The three most active forms of vitamin A in the body are retinol, retinal, and retinoic acid (beta-carotene is the less active form).
+Dietary supplements usually contain variations on these active forms, such as retinyl acetate or retinyl palmitate (preformed vitamin A), beta-carotene (provitamin A), or a combination of both preformed and provitamin A.

 Optimal vitamin A levels are important for:

-- Healthy vision and eye development in developing fetuses and adults, including normal color vision, normal vision in dim lighting, and normal dark adaptation6
+- Healthy vision and eye development in developing fetuses and adults, including normal color vision, normal vision in dim lighting, and normal dark adaptation

-- Regulating the growth and differentiation of virtually every cell in the body, from embryos to adults (meaning, deciding which cells become which organs and body systems as the fetus develops)
+- Regulating the growth and differentiation of virtually every cell in the body, from embryos to adults (meaning, deciding which cells become which organs, and putting together body systems as a fetus develops)

 - Healthy immune response to infectious diseases from fetal development through adulthood